pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 in its consistency boundary, and to tag new decisions.

-The ``__init__`` method and the command methods of enduring objects must be decorated with the library's :ref:`event decorator <Event decorator>`, so that calling the class or a decorated command method will generate a new tagged decision.
-The method body will be used to project tagged events into the current state of the enduring object.
+The ``__init__`` method and the command methods of enduring objects must be decorated with the library's :ref:`@event<Event decorator>` decorator, with the decorator mentioning a decision class, so that calling the class or the command methods will generate and apply a new event.
+The method body will be used to apply the event to the enduring object.

-The generated "tagged decision" objects can be collected from the enduring object by calling :func:`~eventsourcing.dcb.domain.Perspective.collect_events`.
+The generated events can be collected by calling :func:`~eventsourcing.dcb.domain.Perspective.collect_events`.

 The examples below show a student and course modelled as enduring objects.
-The ``StudentJoinedCourse`` decision class, defined in the :ref:`mapper example <DCB mapper>` above, is included in the projection of both enduring objects, in preparation for the :ref:`group example <Group>` in the next section.
+The ``StudentJoinedCourse`` decision class, defined in the :ref:`mapper example <DCB mapper>` section above, is mentioned in the projection of both enduring objects, in preparation for the :ref:`group example <Group>` in the next section.

 .. code-block:: python

-    from uuid import uuid4

     from eventsourcing.domain import event
     from eventsourcing.dcb.domain import EnduringObject